cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Parameters:
 - params, the MHF parameters established out of band
-- Nk, length of the authentication and export keys

 Input:
 - IdU, an opaque byte string containing the user's identity